Connecting to Your AI Tools

 - Live over MCP — the agent reaches into your library on demand.
 Recommended for most people.

-pull— install skills as typed/commands, or keep local copies.
-Optional. - Send to an AI — one click opens a prompt in Claude/ChatGPT/Perplexity.
+pull— files in each tool's commands folder: no token, works offline.
+Optional. - Open in an AI — one click opens a prompt in Claude/ChatGPT/Perplexity.

 1. Connect over MCP (recommended)

 MCP (Model Context Protocol) is the open standard AI tools use to reach outside sources.
-Connect once per tool and your agent can search your library, read your rules and docs, and use your prompts as slash commands — always your latest version.
+Connect once per tool and your agent can search your library, read your rules and docs, and use anything you've marked with / as a slash command — always your latest version.

 Setup (about two minutes per tool):